egberts/easy-admin/490-net-ssh/README.OpenSSH.bastion.md

 - `ForceCommand echo 'Nope'`
 - `GatewayPorts none`

+And that server should open no other network ports.

-And SSH clients be forced to use keys OUTSIDE of their \$HOME directory:
+For SMB (small and medium businesses), SSH clients can be forced to use their read-only keys OUTSIDE of their \$HOME directory:

 - AuthorizedKeysFile /etc/ssh/keys/%u

-Above setup supports following command:
+This eases the system administrator's duty to the quickest lockout by a simple removal of the targeted user's key file.

+With the above setup then allows for an easy log-through from outside world to one of your internal host with the following command:

   ssh -J finaluser@finalhost bastionuser@bastion.domain.tld

-Also its OS should also the following attributes:
+Also it is prudent that this dedicated bastion host's OS should also have the following attributes:

-- Shell(s) compiled without any built-ins
+- Shell(s) re-compiled without any built-ins
-- No SUDO
+- No `sudo` binary
 - Root account disabled
 - Read-only Root filesystem
 - No user home directory
 - No coreutils
+- Separate disk partition for /var/log (Common Criteria)
 - OSSEC/Tripwire/audit/SELinux
 - Email outlet for alerts
 - Templates are destroyed and rebuilt every 8 hours

+Enjoy.